apache/arrow/python/manylinux2010/README.md

 1. There are base Docker images that contain the build dependencies for Arrow.
-Those images do not need to be rebuilt frequently, and are hosted on the public quay.io service.
+Those images do not need to be rebuilt frequently, and are hosted on the public Docker Hub service.

 2. Based on on these images, there is a bash script (`build_arrow.sh`) that the PyArrow wheels for all supported Python versions, and place them